- July 20, 2015

 When the bed isn’t made, I look at it with disappointment.
 I’m frustrated by its appearance knowing it only takes a minute to fix the problem.
 As the author “H” recalls a powerful statement his teacher made to him, the un-made bed does the same for me.

 You’re either part of the problem or part of the solution.

 Making my bed is the start of the solutions to my problems.
 No one will do it for me.
 Nor should anyone fix a simple problem I created.
 Making your bed does more than tidy a room.
-The process build self-esteem, confidence and momentum in less than five minutes.
+The process builds self-esteem, confidence, and momentum in less than five minutes.
 Now that’s a great way to start your day.

 I write this because my business is personal because this service is for the advancement of all humanity.
 My failures and successes are for your gain.
 No strings attached.